KaiquanMah/language-learner/specfications.md

-# Introduction
+# Language Learner - AI-Powered Language Learning App

-* **Project Title**: Language Learner - Learn a new language with our chatbot!
+Learn a new language with the help of Google's Gemini AI!
+This Streamlit application provides an interactive, accessible way to learn languages through structured lessons and real-time translations.

-* **Problem we want to solve**: Build a simple web application to help people learn a new language.
+**Story behind our app**
   * Many people want to learn a new language but lack interactive tools that are easy to use, especially for elderly users or those with disabilities.
 Existing apps often focus on reading/writing without sufficient support for speaking practice.
 Our app aims to provide an interactive audio-based chatbot to help users learn and practice spoken language in real time.
   * Maybe you can also learn some local phrases before your next personal or work trip, so that you can speak confidently!

 * **Flowchart**
 ```
 User Input (Text or Audio)